tldr-pages/tldr/CONTRIBUTING.md

    It's OK if the page doesn't cover everything; that's what `man` is for.
 2. When in doubt, keep new command-line users in mind.
    Err on the side of clarity rather than terseness.
+3. Commands that require sudo should include it directly in the examples.
-3. Try to incorporate the spelled-out version of single-letter options in the example's description.
+4. Try to incorporate the spelled-out version of single-letter options in the example's description.
    The goal is to allow people to *understand* the syntax of the commands, not just *memorize* it.
-4. Introduce options gradually, starting with the simplest command invocations, and using more complex examples progressively.
+5. Introduce options gradually, starting with the simplest command invocations, and using more complex examples progressively.
-5. Use short but descriptive values for the tokens, ex. `{{source_file}}` or `{{wallet.txt}}`.
+6. Use short but descriptive values for the tokens, ex. `{{source_file}}` or `{{wallet.txt}}`.
-6. Focus on details specific to the command, and avoid explaining general UNIX concepts that could apply to any command (ex: relative/absolute paths, glob patterns/wildcards, special character escaping...).
+7. Focus on details specific to the command, and avoid explaining general UNIX concepts that could apply to any command (ex: relative/absolute paths, glob patterns/wildcards, special character escaping...).

 The best way to be consistent is to have a look at a few existing pages :).